About the Foundation

 2020

-In March 2020, the PenFed Foundation became the first Veteran service organization (VSO) to launch a COVID-19 emergency relief program for military and Veterans.
+In March 2020, The PenFed Foundation became the first Veteran service organization (VSO) to launch a COVID-19 emergency relief program for military and Veterans.

 The program helped more than 1,117 Veterans and service members.